Social Security Disability

 Disability Insurance Benefits (SSD or SSDI)

 This is the most common benefit provided by the SSA.
-This type of benefit is paid to people who meet the following:
+This type of benefit is paid to people who:

 - Have earned enough Social Security credits